Course Policies, Absenses and Attendance.08 Oct 2020

 In all cases where you’ve missed a class, you’re responsible for understanding the course content and future deliverables.
 Make sure you meet with a classmate to find out what material you missed, ask to meet with the instructor or TA before the next class, or ask for help on the course Slack.

-Lateness will also negatively affect your participation grade.
+Lateness can also negatively affect your grade.
 But remember that any lateness affects the whole class.
-It is disruptive to those presenting during a crit or those watching a screening; and it is particularly disrespectful to show up late to a guest talk.
+It is particularly disruptive to those presenting outcomes or during a review session; and it is particularly disrespectful to show up late to a guest talk.
 Being on time allows class to start promptly and for us to focus on your work.
 Be a responsible and good member of the learning community.

 When you’re in class, pay attention.
 Students are expected to give their full attention to the class materials, discussions and seminars.
 Don’t be on your phone, texting, tweeting, emailing, etc. If you’re using your laptop, it should be for taking notes or class related activities.
 For everything else, it can wait.
 If a student is found to be consulting non-class related material, using their mobile phone or engaged in social networking, it will reduce your participation grade.
 Repeat offenders in a single class will be marked absent.